Perkins Loan Collection

 - Penalties for defaulting on a student loan can follow you into old age, resulting in your ineligibility to receive Medicare and Medicaid reimbursements.

 We want to help our borrowers avoid a poor credit rating and the resulting economic hardships.
-Please call the Perkins Loan Collection Office immediately to discuss a feasible repayment plan.
+Please contact the Perkins Loan Collection Office immediately to discuss a feasible repayment plan.

 (The following information can be found on the original Promissory Note signed by the borrower)